Jawhar: Khad-Khad Dam

 This is one of the major dams near Jawhar city.
 The excess water of dam flows through the huge rocks (just ahead the dam) which can be seen in a form of a waterfall.
 Forest department is starting paddle boating through parivartan SHG recognised by ITDP.

 Shirpamal

-The Shirpamal is a place of historical importance. chhatrapati Shivaji maharaj had stayed here over-night, en route toplunder Surat.
+The Shirpamal is a place of historical importance.
+Chhatrapati Shivaji Maharaj had stayed here over-night, en route to plunder Surat.
 This point was developed by Advocate R.P.
 Mukne, President of Jawhar Municipal Council in 1995.